janaina2020/APIar-/README.md

 # APIar-
-about authoritarianism on the WEB using {XHR} protocol and Jupyter Notebook Lab highlighting Santa Catarina State
+about authoritarianism on the WEB using {XHR} protocol and Jupyter Notebook Lab